(Lottia parallela - Found on eelgrass - Boundary Bay, BC - 12mm)

 Habitat:

 Alaska to California.
-Not likely to be found south of Washington,
+Not likely to be found south of Washington, this is a scarce species even north of there.

 Comments/Remarks: